STRIDES-Codes/Exploring-feature-selection-in-deep-learning-models-for-GDC-Cancer-site-expression-data/README.md

 ## Overview
 * Data collection
-  * Data source will be Genmic Data Commons.
+  * Data source will be Genmic Data Commons (https://portal.gdc.cancer.gov/).
 Several datasets (cancer sites that have same lineages and different lineages) will be constructed.
+           * Data collection will be based on our previous effort (details available from https://github.com/ravichas/ML-TC1/blob/master/TC1-dataprep.ipynb)
 * Datasets created in the previous step will be used to construct/compare several supervised and unsupervised models (tSNE, PCA,
 * Important features from these models will be compared with experimental findings
 * Summarize the conclusions